-My cousin is graciously willing to take some of the blame, having gotten the story mixed up.
-But I should have verified.
+My cousin is graciously willing to take some of the blame, but it was I who most likely got the story mixed up.
+I should have verified.
 I should have questioned the discrepancy.
 I should have confirmed the birth date.
 I should have waited.

 Two weeks ago, I published that Maude Olive (BUSSELL) KUHN gave birth to Julia Louise KUHN during the horrible cyclone on 25 June 1902.
 I thought I must have put the wrong date in my files.
 But, I did not.
 Baby Louise was born one week before that – on 18 June.